-[chosen product name]!" or "I recommend the [chosen product name]!" (counterbalanced).
-Our results fully replicate even when participants were not told that they were pleased with the wine and were given the option of writing a negative review or no review in addition to a positive review (see the Web Appendix).
-Finally, participants completed a pretested ten-item wine category knowledge test (e.g., "What is the common term used to describe a wine that is the opposite of 'sweet'?" (correct answer = dry; M = 3.88 questions correct, SD = 1.95).
+Finally, participants completed a pretested ten-item wine category knowledge test (e.g. "What is the common term used to describe a wine that is the opposite of 'sweet'?" ([Correct answer = dry]; M = 3.88 questions correct, SD = 1.95).

-Wine choice.
+Wine Choice.
 Consistent with the pretest indicating that it was inferior, overall, fewer people picked the inferior wine (M = 41.1%).
-More importantly, as we predicted, category knowledge was negatively related to choice (B = -.21, Z = 2.97, p < .01).
-Compared with experts (+1 SD on the wine test, M = 30.7%), novices (-1 SD, M = 47.5%) were more likely to pick the inferior wine.
+More importantly, as predicted, category knowledge was negatively related to choice (B = -.21, Z = 2.97, p < .01).
+Compared to experts (+1SD on wine test, M = 30.7%), novices (-1SD, M = 47.5%) were more likely to pick the inferior wine.

-Endorsement choice.
+Endorsement Choice.
 There was also a negative relationship between category knowledge and explicit (vs. implicit) endorsement (B = -.14, Z = 2.21, p < .05).
-Consistent with Studies 1 and 2, compared with experts (+1 SD, M = 44.9%), novices were more likely to explicitly recommend their choice to others (-1 SD, M = 58.0%).
+Consistent with Studies 1 and 2, compared to experts (+1SD M = 44.9%), novices were more likely to explicitly recommend their choice to others (-1SD M = 58.0%).
 Combining choice and endorsement, 60% of people who chose the inferior wine recommended it (40% said they liked it), while only 45% of people who chose the superior wine recommended it (55% said they liked it).

 Replication (Study 4a).
-To account for the handful of copresent endorsements in the field data and to allow a noendorsement response option, we ran a version of Study 4 that included "both" and "neither" as endorsement options (N = 214, 60.1% female, mean age = 32.5 years).
+To account for the handful of co-present endorsements we saw in the field data and to allow a no endorsement response option, we ran a version of Study 4 that included "both" and "neither" as endorsement options (N = 214, 60.1% female, mean age =

+32.5).
 Results were the same.
-Category knowledge was negatively related to inferior wine choice (B = -.25, Z = 3.31, p < .01), with novices (-1 SD, M = 55.3%) more likely to pick the inferior wine than experts (+1 SD, M = 30.3%).
-Category knowledge was also negatively related to endorsement style (B = -.13, Z = 1.98, p < .05), with novices more likely to use endorsements that included an explicit recommendation (M = 60.9%) than experts (M = 47.3%).
+Category knowledge was negatively related to inferior wine choice $(B = -.25, Z = 3.31 \ p < .01)$, with novices (-1SD, M = 55.3%) more likely to pick the inferior wine than experts (+1SD, M = 30.3%).
+Category knowledge was also negatively related to endorsement style (B = -.13, Z = 1.98, p < .05), with novices more likely to use endorsements including an explicit recommendation (M = 60.9%) than experts (M = 47.3%).

-Studies 4 and 4a demonstrate the relationship between category expertise, choice, and explicit endorsement.
-Not only did novices tend to pick the inferior wine, but consistent with Studies 1 and 2, they were more likely to explicitly recommend their choice to others.
+Study 4 and 4a demonstrate the relationship between category expertise, choice, and explicit endorsement.
+Novices not only tended to pick the inferior wine, but consistent with Studies 1 and 2, they were more likely to explicitly recommend their choice to others.

-Alternative explanations based on category involvement do not adequately explain the results.
-One might argue that category involvement's impact on attribute processing style (Petty, Cacioppo, and Schumann 1983) could extend to endorsement style.
-That is, the way people think about a product may influence how they express their approval of it to others.
+Alternative Explanations.
+Alternative explanations based on category involvement have trouble explaining the results.
+One might argue that category involvement's impact on attribute processing style (Petty, Cacioppo and Schumann 1983) could extend to endorsement style.
+That is, the way one thinks about a product may influence how they express their approval of it to others.
 To test this possibility, at the end of the study we measured wine category involvement using Zaichkowsky's (1994) ten-item involvement inventory ($\alpha = .96$).
-The predicted relationship between category knowledge and endorsement style remained significant (B = -.22, Z = 3.13, p < .01) even after we controlled for involvement (B = .36, Z = 3.67, p < .01).
-This casts doubt on the possibility that involvement drives the effects.
+The predicted relationship between category knowledge and endorsement style remained significant (B = -.22, Z = 3.13, p < .01) even after controlling for involvement (B = .36, Z = 3.67, p < .01).
+This casts doubt on the possibility that involvement is driving the effects.

 Explanations based on different attitudes also fail to explain the effect.
 Similar to the alternative discussed in Study 2, one could argue that novices were more likely to recommend the chosen wine because they liked it more.
-However, this was not the case.
-There was no relationship between expertise and the same three-item measure of attitude toward the chosen wine used in Study 2 ($\alpha = .93$; B = -.01, t = -.43, p > .65).
+But this was not the case.
+There was no relationship between expertise and the same three-item measure of attitude towards the chosen wine used in Study 2 ($\alpha = .93$; B = -.01, t = -.43, p > .65).